How to integrate the Web Playable with your website-level login

 Update token

-When the user decides to log in, change account, log out or the logged-in Scope User ID changes for any reason, the Pley Web SDK needs to be notified to take appropriate actions, such as close the game or payment sessions.
+When the user decides to log in, change accounts, log out, or the logged-in Scope User ID changes for any reason, the Pley Web SDK must be notified to take appropriate actions, such as closing game or payment sessions.
 When that happens, issue a new Pley Access Token or pass undefined

 to pley.updateToken()